 In June 2016, our mortgage servicing subsidiary, Aurora Financial Group, Inc ("Aurora"), entered into a joint marketing recapture agreement with Freedom Mortgage.
-Pursuant to this agreement, Freedom Mortgage refinanced certain mortgage loans sub-serviced by Freedom Mortgage and underlying Aurora's portfolio of mortgage servicing rights ("MSRs"), as directed by Aurora.
-This agreement will terminate upon the termination of the subservicing agreement with Freedom Mortgage.
-During the year ended December 31, 2018, MSRs on 98 loans with an aggregate unpaid principal balance of approximately \$21.5 million had been received from Freedom Mortgage which generated approximately \$32,000 in fees due to Freedom Mortgage.
+Pursuant to this agreement, Freedom Mortgage refinanced certain mortgage loans sub-serviced by Freedom Mortgage and underlying our portfolio of MSRs, as directed by Aurora.
+This agreement remains in effect while the subservicing agreement with Freedom Mortgage described above is in effect.
+During the year ended December 31, 2019, MSRs on 19 loans with an aggregate unpaid principal balance of approximately \$4.4 million had been received from Freedom Mortgage which generated approximately \$5,200 in fees due to Freedom Mortgage.